 Columbia will offer to find housing for you, but if you would rather look on your own, consider the following:

-- Adele and Les Etudines provide information about student residences in different French cities.
+Adele provides information about student residences in different French cities.

 Registering with your Embassy

 If you are a U.S. citizen, you can register with the U.S. embassy.
 Citizens of other nationalities should consult with their embassies to make sure their presence is registered abroad, just in case.